Hiding in Plain Sight: Detectability-Aware Antidistillation of Reasoning Models: Related Work

 \subsection{Data Poisoning}

 Data poisoning is an integrity attack on the training phase of machine learning models.
 These types of attacks manipulate the distribution of training data itself to harm the model according to an objective determined by the attacker \cite{FANYLQ2022}.
+The adversary is additionally constrained to perturbations that remain close to legitimate data, so that the attack is not trivially detectable.
 Early work on the topic started with these attacks on support vector machines and neural networks \cite{BIGGIONL2012, SHAFANIH2018}.
-These attacks have also been shown effective against LLMs \cite{CARLINIJC2024, SOULYRC2025}.
-Our work shows that antidistillation can be formulated in a very similar manner to data poisoning, where the roles of the attack and defender are flipped.
+These attacks have also been shown to be effective against LLMs \cite{CARLINIJC2024, SOULYRC2025}.
+Further work has studied targeted, less-detectable poisoning methods \cite{suVS2017,wiyatnoX2018}.
+Our work shows that antidistillation can be formulated in a very similar manner to data poisoning, where the roles of the attacker and defender are flipped.
+The game-theoretic formulation of data poisoning provides a useful perspective for antidistillation, and thus the formulation of data poisoning as a Stackelberg game has been provided in Appendix~\ref{appendix:data_poisoning}.